-If a short duration request is approved, the HEI must amend the mobility record in Mobility Tool+ to the real dates spent abroad and tick the Force Majeure box.
-The Erasmus+ financial grant can cover only the actual period spent abroad and the mobility participant must be entitled to receive the amount of the grant corresponding with the actual duration of the mobility.
+If a short duration request is approved, the HEI must amend the mobility record in the MT+ to the real dates spent abroad and tick the force majeure box.
+The Erasmus+ grant only covers the actual period spent abroad and the mobility participant is only entitled to receive the extent of the grant that corresponds with the actual duration of the mobility.
 Any remaining funds must be refunded either by requesting the difference from the mobility participant or by using the Organisational Support budget.

-In case of suspension by the participant of the Grant Agreement with the beneficiary due to force majeure, the participant must be allowed to continue the activities after the interruption, provided that the mobility end date does not exceed the final date of the project.
-This should be reported in Mobility Tool+ as a single mobility with an interruption period.
+In case of suspension by the participant of the grant Agreement with the beneficiary due to force majeure, the participant must be allowed to continue the activities after the interruption, provided that the mobility end date does not exceed the final date of the project.
+This should be reported in MT+ as a single mobility with an interruption period.

-If a short duration request is rejected, the HEI must delete the mobility record from Mobility Tool+ and return the Erasmus+ financial grant to the project either by requesting the difference from the mobility participant or by using the Organisational Support budget.
+If a short duration request is rejected, the HEI must delete the mobility record from the MT+ and return the Erasmus+ financial grant to the project either by requesting the difference from the mobility participant or by using the Organisational Support budget.